rohansanjay/reading/Self Development/The_Charisma_Myth.md

 - "Make others feel impressive, intelligent, and fascinating."
 (13)
 - "Because so few of us are ever fully present, if you can even manage a few moments of full presence from time to time, you'll make quite an impact."
 (16)

+### To Do

+- Reduce how quickly and often you nod
+- Pause for 2 seconds at the end of sentences
+- Focus on your breath and toes to help you stay present

 ### Introduction

 - Charisma can be turned on and off—it's not something people are born with